yui/yui3/src/app/README.md

 The app framework provides simple MVC-like building blocks (models, model lists, views, and controllers) for writing single-page JavaScript applications.

-These building blocks can be used together or separately to create apps ranging in complexity from simple non-interactive views to rich, multiple-view apps with data binding and full client-server synchronization.
+These building blocks can be used together or separately to create functionality ranging in complexity from simple non-interactive views to rich, multiple-view apps with URL-based routing, data binding, and full client-server synchronization.

 If you've used DocumentCloud's excellent Backbone.js framework, many of the classes and APIs provided by the app framework will look familiar to you.
-There are important differences, though, and the YUI app framework takes full advantage of YUI's powerful component infrastructure under the hood.
+There are important differences, though, and the YUI app framework takes full advantage of YUI's powerful component and event infrastructure under the hood.

 Building Blocks